 By 1900 the efforts of ordinary men and women had forged a movement of some 1,400 societies across the country, with even more in Europe and beyond.

 During the last century however, the Co-operative movement has undergone many changes to meet the challenge posed by multiple retailers, including combining to create larger and more efficient organisations.
-Today, there are about 25 retail Co-operative Societies in the United Kingdom ranging in size from small ‘one shop’ societies to giants with sales exceeding £3 billion.
+Today, there are less than 25 retail Co-operative Societies in the United Kingdom ranging in size from small ‘one shop’ societies to giants with sales exceeding £3 billion.

 The movement still retains its principles by being owned and democratically controlled by its members.
 It still uses its profits for the mutual and individual benefit of members and seeks to give its customers a fair deal.
 Societies also continue to provide a wide range of educational, social and cultural activities and are widely involved in the communities they serve.